ngxs/store/docs/advanced/action-handlers.md

 Before reading this article - we advise you to begin to get acquainted with the [actions life cycle](./actions-life-cycle.md).

 Event sourcing involves modeling the state changes made by applications as an immutable sequence or “log” of events.
-Instead of focussing on current state, you focus on the changes that have occurred over time.
+Instead of focusing on current state, you focus on the changes that have occurred over time.
 It is the practice of modeling your system as a sequence of events.
 In NGXS, we called this Action Handlers.

 Typically actions directly correspond to state changes but it can be difficult to always make your component react